 The Group maintains an effective internal control and risk control system, including certain organisational arrangements with clear responsibilities and authorisation boundaries, as well as comprehensive systems and monitoring procedures, so as to always protect the investment of the Shareholders and the assets of the Group.
 The risk management organisational structure of the Company consists of three levels: supervision level, operation level, and management level.
-The Board and the Audit Committee, which belong to the supervision level, are the highest decision-making bodies of the Company's risk management system, and the Board shall take ultimate responsibility for the sound and effective implementation of the Company's risk management systems and be responsible for reviewing their effectiveness.
-All departments of the Company are at the operation level and responsible for the execution of day-to-day risk management tasks.
+The Board and the Audit Committee, which belong to the supervision level, are the highest decision-making bodies of the Company's risk management system, and the Board shall take ultimate responsibility for the sound and effective implementation of the Company are at the operation level and responsible for the execution of day-to-day risk management tasks.
 The management team of the Company is at the management level, and continuously monitors the scope and quality of risk management tasks.
 These systems are designed to manage and mitigate the risks inherent in the Group's business faced by the Group to an acceptable level, not to eliminate the risk of failure to achieve business objectives, and can only provide reasonable assurance that there will be no material misstatement, loss or fraud.